 Center for Community-Based Learning and Action

-The Center for Community -Based Learning and Action (CCBLA) supports the partnership of academic programs, students, and faculty, with community organizations.
+Supports the partnership of academic programs, students and faculty, with community organizations.
 We aim to meet mutually agreed upon community needs to strengthen and enhance student learning through critical engagement.

 We seek student learning environments that respectfully incorporate the community's unique needs, goals and aspirations.

-We offer Community Service and Math Science Teacher work-study positions around the community.
-From tutoring in local schools to coordinating volunteer events, we have something for everyone.
-Come to one of our volunteer work parties and see what Olympia has to offer.
+We offer community service work-study positions around the community.
+From tutoring in local schools, to coordinating volunteer events, we have something for everyone.
+Come to one of our volunteer work parties and see what Olympia has to offer!

-We are the center for community -based learning and can help you find placements for students doing community projects.
+We can help you find placements for students doing community projects.
 We also have an archive of past work that has occurred and a library of community-based service learning resources.

-- A library of references on key approaches to community work - grantwriting, ethnography, community organizing, and other topics.
+- Access a library of references on key approaches to community work - grant writing, ethnography, community organizing and other topics.

-- Resource files on local communities and community-based organizations.
+- Review our resource files on local communities and community-based organizations.

-- Workshops and informal talks on skills for community involvement, community issues, and linking community-based learning with your academic program.
+- Attend workshops and informal talks on skills for community involvement, community issues and linking community-based learning with your academic programs.

-- One-on-one help with identifying opportunities to learn, serve and be involved in community change.
+- Get one-on-one help with identifying opportunities to learn, serve and be involved in community change.